tfdeepnet/end2/week8/README.md

 * The output of each iteration is stored in an array

-* A threshhold limit is set to decide whether to pick the max from the output returned by the decoder or the next word of the sentence in the next iteration.
+* A threshold limit is set to decide whether to pick the max from the output returned by the decoder or the next word of the sentence in the next iteration.

 * The loop continues till the end of the sentence